tveecf/skin.mimic/readme.md

-## Lyrebird ##
+## Lyrebird Rmod ##

 `Lyrebirds are ground-dwelling birds that are native to Australia.
 They are known for their noteworthy mimicking abilities.`

-Lyrebird is built from a merging of Mimic and the Cirrus Extended family.
+Lyrebird Rmod is a fork from Lyrebird which ss a fork of Mimic.

-`master` branch of Lyrebird is for Kodi Leia, now in beta stage.
-Use branch `krypton_v5` for Kodi Krypton.
+`master` branch of Lyrebird is for Kodi Leia.

 Credits & Thanks: